gerth2/gerth2.github.io/_posts/2019-10-07-pid_ctrl_design.md

 Note that you may hear some people talk about a "PD" or "PI" controller - this is still a PID controller, just with the "missing" gain in the name set equal to zero.

 Below is a sample of some nicely picked values.
 We'll spend next time describing _how_ to go about picking them.
-But for now, feel free to fiddle around with it, and referesh the page if you want to reset.
+But for now, feel free to fiddle around with it, and refresh the page if you want to reset.

 <div id="plot4a"></div>